TonyIvchenko/playground/src/ctscan/README.md

 - Add `--list-losses` to print the supported trainer losses.
 - Add `--list-optimizers` to print the supported trainer optimizers.
 - Add `--list-class-weight-modes` to print the supported trainer class-weight modes.
+- Add `--list-devices` to print the supported trainer device selectors.
 - Add `--list-schedulers` to print the supported trainer schedulers.
 - Add `--list-samplers` to print the supported trainer samplers.
 - Add `--list-augmentations` to print the supported trainer augmentations.